alexkraj/Computer-Vision/code/README.txt

 - ../masks/ is a directory containing left and right binary masks (left.png and right.png respectfully)

-Both of these variables can be changed in the main.py program under the following variable names: master_path_to_dataset left_mask
+All of these variables can be changed in the main.py program under the following variable names: master_path_to_dataset left_mask